ar7000/FreeCodeCampJQuery/README.md

   });
 ```

-- Learned how to target HTML elements with jQuery.
+- Learned how to target HTML elements with jQuery and manipulate them accordingly.
 Can work as follows:

     - Selectors: Takes the the element based on its selector name and executes subsequent code on all elements of that selector.
 Example: